How Long Do MacBooks Last? Pro & Air Lifespan

 Answer: 4-6 years with heavy use

 Heavy use of a MacBook Air is defined a bit differently than for a MacBook Pro.
 While it still has quite a bit of processing power (especially over other brands of laptops), it still has less processing power than the MacBook Pro.
 For this reason, it is less often used by graphics and animation designers.
 However, if you still use your MacBook Air frequently (for eight hours a day or more), use a large percentage of your laptop's storage, and often work in large documents or stream videos (either on YouTube or work meetings with a video stream), this will qualify as heavy use.
 In this case, your MacBook Air is expected to last four to six years.
+This means that you might need to consider replacing your 2018 or 2020 MacBook.

 How Long Should a MacBook Air Last with Light Use?